CHAPTER Eng

 during that year; and

-professional engineering services shall be exempt from the professional
+services shall be exempt from the professional development hours required.

 Source. #6911, eff 12-15-98; ss by #8190, eff